 In American culture, it’s the norm to use food as a form of celebration.
 When we’re having a holiday get-together, we eat.
 If we do something great at work, we’re rewarded with food.
 It’s no wonder we continue this habit with our children, rewarding them for their good behavior with unhealthy snacks and desserts.

-There’s something to be said about rewarding your children with healthy snacks, but, on the whole, it’s important to encourage your children to eat when they’re hungry.
+There’s something to be said about rewarding your children with healthy snacks.
+But, overall, it’s important to encourage your children to eat when they’re hungry.
 You should not use food or snack as a reward or form of entertainment.
 Doing so can lead to bad eating habits (something that is hard enough to deal with when you have a special needs child).

 Stop Fast Food for Convenience

 In a similar vein as unlimited screen time, fast food is a convenient, easy way to make sure everyone in your family eats something that they enjoy.
 It’s tough to get your child with special needs to try new things.
 If they’ve already formed a habit of eating McDonald’s every night, it can pose serious risks to their health.
 Habits like this can be very challenging to break.

 There is absolutely nothing healthy about the foods you can find in just about any fast-food restaurant.
 They contain excessive calories, carbs, and fats, but they contain very little in the way of nutrition.
 Much like using food as a reward, feeding your child to much junk food can lead to poor health.
 It can also lead to an increased risk of childhood obesity that will plague them as they reach adulthood.
 This is one of the most important things to stop doing to make your special needs child healthier.

 You might try weaning your child away from the habit of eating fast food regularly by:

 - Taking a trip to the grocery store to shop regularly for healthy foods, or

 - Trying to make your child’s favorite fast food at home, using healthier alternatives.